-151. Application of DIFC Operating Law
+147. Application of Operating Law

-Part 5 of the DIFC Operating Law applies to a Company or Recognised Company.
+Part 5 of the Operating Law applies to a Company or Recognised Company in respect of the powers and remedies of the Registrar.

-152. Directions issued by the Registrar
+148. Directions issued by the Registrar

-- (1) A Company and Recognised Company shall comply with any direction issued by the Registrar under this Law or the DIFC Operating Law. - (2) The Registrar may apply to the Court under the DIFC Operating Law if a company or Officer fails to comply with a direction under Article 152(1).
+- (1) A Company and Recognised Company shall comply with any direction issued by the Registrar under this Law or the Operating Law. - (2) The Registrar may apply to the Court under the Operating Law if a company or Officer fails to comply with a direction under Article 148(1).

-153. Orders in event of unfair prejudice
+149. Orders in event of unfair prejudice